Why Practice Yoga Nidra?

 Here are some benefits of Yoga Nidra as cited by the Amrit Institute and Kamini Desai

-Our days our spent in beta brainwave activity.
-The more we experience stress, the less time we spend in alpha brainwave activity making it difficult to fall asleep.
-Yoga Nidra increases alpha brainwave activity promoting restful and deep sleep.
-Research has shown practicing Yoga Nidra and meditation helps increase sleep cycles.
+Our days are spent in beta brainwave activity.
+The more we experience stress, the less time we spend in alpha brainwave activity, making it difficult to fall asleep.
+Yoga Nidra increases alpha brainwave activity, promoting restful and deep sleep.
+Research has shown practicing Yoga Nidra, and meditation helps increase sleep cycles.
 More sleep cycles indicate a more restorative sleep.

 Alleviation of Anxiety and Depression